AntoinePoisson/42sh/README.md

-# 42sh
+# myShell

-42sh Epitech final year project
+myShell or 42sh is a 1st year Epitech project.

 Usage: